-Powerful "Take A Knee" Moments That Will Make You Sob
+Powerful "Take A Knee" Moments From The Weekend That Will Make You Sob

 Throughout the weekend, many NFL stars took a knee during the national anthem to protest President Donald Trump's targeted tweets against players who engage in peaceful protest.
 Although Trump has lashed out at NFL stars before, his decision to refer to any player who chooses to protest as a "son of a b*tch," according to HuffPost, took the "Take a knee" debate to an entire new level of importance.
 Trump's speech was nothing less than an attack on democracy, and every "take a knee" protest that occurred this weekend was in defense of America's core values.
 Given what's at stake in the United States right now, these powerful "take a knee" moments will definitely make you sob.